Arghajit47/k6-load-test/k6-load/DemoBlaze/incident-reports.md

 - Added Chrome installation step to GitHub Actions workflow using browser-actions/setup-chrome@v1
 - Added verification step to confirm Chrome installation before test execution
-- Kept the existing k6 action configuration with BROWSER_ONLY flag
+- Configured the k6 action with dockerArgs to mount Chrome from the host system into the Docker container
+- Added environment variable CHROME_PATH to point to the Chrome executable location

 **Resolution:**
-By explicitly installing Chrome in the GitHub Actions workflow, browser-based performance tests can now access the required browser executable, allowing proper collection of browser performance metrics.
+By explicitly installing Chrome in the GitHub Actions workflow and properly mounting it into the k6 Docker container, browser-based performance tests can now access the required browser executable, allowing proper collection of browser performance metrics.

 ---